 Want to learn more about biometric bias?
 Click here to download Mitek CTO, Steve Ritter's Biometrics, fairness, and inclusion white paper.

-Automated biometric systems use artificial intelligence to complete that level of verification.
+Automated biometric authentication systems use artificial intelligence to complete that level of verification.
 The system confirms this by comparing the biometric input with the biometric data that’s been previously stored.

 To do this, an automated biometric system consists of: